 However, Neil Patel also states in the above video that social media is growing.
 If that’s the case, why do you even need a blog on your site?
 The key part of that question is ‘on your site’.
 You see, social media is a fickle thing - a thing that isn’t yours.
 Social media sites close down, stop being popular and can throw a major strop with any changes.
 Facebook has been known to just close an ad account or worse still, take down your entire page, simply because someone’s reported you for something or another.
 You do not own any part of your social media profiles - and you are not in total control of them either.

-The purpose of any written content you put out there, is to grow your business and brand.
+The purpose of any written content you put out there is to grow your business and brand.
 Social media can help with that, but social media is designed for the here and now.
-Look at the facts stated on this infographic!
-Look at Twitter – you tweet and it’s hidden within eighteen minutes.
-Content on Facebook has a longer life (5 hours) – but blogging have a lifespan of two years!
+Look at the facts stated in this infographic!
+Look at Twitter - you tweet and it’s hidden within eighteen minutes.
+Content on Facebook has a longer life (5 hours) - but blogging have a lifespan of two years!
 Blogging is designed to work both in the present and to lay the foundations for a good future.

 According to Zazzle Media’s The State of Content Marketing Survey 2019, as well as the 58 Amazing Blogging Statistics for 2019 from SEO Tribunal, written content is going to account for 77% of business focus for this year - and that includes blogging.
 Additionally, 47% of those who took part, stated that content marketing was very effective in their business - especially as it increased visits to their website, general SEO rankings and subscriber growth.